akarve/bipsea/README.md

 I created this repo for myself because all prior code I found for generating seed words was incomplete, opaque, and difficult to trust.

-This repo is designed to be a correct, transparent, and trustowrthy implementation of BIP-39 that you can verify for yourself and then use to **generate your own seedwords offline**.
+This repo is designed to be a correct, transparent, and trustworthy implementation of BIP-39 that you can verify for yourself and then use to **generate your own seedwords offline**.